 If you are looking for a more attainable option, Common offers a wide range of units, from coliving suites to microunits, private studios, and 1 and 2-bedroom apartments.
 No matter what you’re looking for, we can help you find the perfect apartment!

 At Common, rent for traditional units is not all-inclusive.
 Depending on the building, members must pay for WiFi, utilities, laundry, furniture — all the bonuses that come with coliving.
 However, all members will have access to onsite laundry, community events, convenient amenities, and more!

-The most important part before you begin your search is knowing when to start.
+The most important part before you begin your apartment hunt is knowing when to start.
 Setting a timeframe for when you want to move in is key.
 Many people make the mistake of looking either too early or too late.
 It is recommended that you start your search somewhere between 30 to 60 days before your desired move-in date.
 You don’t want to look too far in advance because an apartment that is available now, will likely no longer be available in 3 months.
 To help you with your search for an apartment, check out this guide on the best apartment listing sites!

 Looking for your first apartment will include considering an apartment building’s amenities and making sure they meet all your needs.
 There are a variety of amenities buildings will offer that are designed to make your experience better.
 Amenities are typically services that are included in the total cost of rent.